BGP/MPLS L3 VPN

 switch(config-route-map-BGP-IMPORT-VRF-SERVICES)# match ip address prefix-list SERVICES

-By default, the system uses the source address of the BGP session as the nexthop in the VPN advertisements.
-This source address is determined by the system while establishing the TCP session between the PEs.
-If the SP want to use a different address as the VPN next-hop, then an interface with that address must be specified under the BGP address-family VPN-IPv4 or address-family VPN-IPv6 configuration modes.
-For example,
+By default, the system uses the source address of the BGP session as the next hop in the VPN advertisements.
+The switch determines the source address while establishing the TCP session between the PEs.
+If the SP uses a different address as the VPN next-hop, then an interface with that address must be specified under the BGP address-family VPN-IPv4 or address-family VPN-IPv6 configuration modes.

 switch(config-router-bgp)# address-family vpn-ipv4